Pengzhou

 Pengzhou (彭州 (Péngzhōu)), formerly Peng County or Pengxian, is a county-level city of Sichuan Province, Southwest China, it is under the administration of the prefecture-level city of Chengdu.
 There is an expressway that connects Pengzhou to Chengdu.
 It is bordered by the prefecture-level divisions of Deyang to the northeast and the Ngawa Tibetan and Qiang Autonomous Prefecture to the north.

-It has an area of 1420 square kilometers and a population of 795,900 in 2021.
-Pengzhou is famous for being one of the three national bases of peony plantation and one of the five national bases of vegetable plantation and merchandise.
+It has an area of 1,420 km² (550 sq mi) and At the end of 2024 and the beginning of 2025, the resident population will be 780,100, the urbanization rate will be 56.77%, the total number of registered households will be 595,400, the registered population will be 787,900, the urban population will be 279,000, and the rural population will be 508,900.
+Pengzhou is one of the three national bases of peony plantation and one of the five national bases of vegetable plantation and merchandise.
 Pengzhou's industry varies from pharmaceutical to petrochemical.
-The newly built oil refinery attracts a total investment of 38 billion yuan, considered to be the biggest single investment of Sichuan Province since 1949.
-Like other regions around the area, Pengzhou was badly affected by the 2008 Sichuan earthquake.
+The oil refinery attracts a total investment of 38 billion yuan, considered to be the biggest single investment of Sichuan Province since 1949.
+Like other regions around the area, Pengzhou was affected by the 2008 Sichuan earthquake.